dmazilkin/ML-kNN/README.md

 # k-Nearest Neighbors algorithm from scratch
-This repository contains k-Nearest Neighbors (kNN) implementation from scratch.
+This repository contains k-Nearest Neighbors (kNN) implementation from scratch for classification and regression problems.

 ## About
 - Supported distance metrics: